jinger12/CAI-Search-Website/README.md

 On the right side of the interface, there's a panel with a map layer toggle that allows the user to switch between "Streets," "Topo," and "Satellite" views of the map.

 The map was made in Observable notebooks using D3 and other built-in Observable functions and features.
+Feel free to explore the code bellow.

 ## Insert link to notebook here